intrepidbird/intrepidbird/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-- 🏆 AoPS Username: NJR65_Alex
+- 🏆 AoPS Username: NJR65_Alex, find me in Mathcounts Trainer and AoPS FTW.
 (Had it for many years lol)

 <!---